dstoianovici/Teensy4_L298_MotorController/README.md

 ![MotorController](https://user-images.githubusercontent.com/26233185/141203471-50df6b40-a233-4334-bb6f-87546810c80e.jpg)

 ### Features
-- ROS Control with custom messages using Ros Serial on ROS-Melodic
+- Control interface with ROS using custom messages and rosserial
+- Control interface through Python3
 - Dynamic PID tuning for each motor
+- PID Tuning GUI (python only at the moment)
 - Position and Velocity Control
 - Abstracted Motor Controller Library
 - Custom UDEV rules and USB parameters for automatic port connection (Linux)